epfl-ada/ada-2023-project-adavengers2023/README.md

 **Data Preprocessing:**

 Clean the text data by removing punctuation, numbers, and meaningless filler words (like "the," "is," "and," etc.).
-Tokenize the text, splitting it into individual words. remove stopwords.
+Tokenize the text, splitting it into individual words, and removing stopwords.
 Part-of-speech tagging, using natural language processing tools (NLTK was used) to identify the grammatical parts of each word, particularly adjectives.

 **Extracting :**